-Finally, Figure 6c shows that the DRAM access reductions and performance gains from our technique afford memory system energy savings.
+Finally, Figure 7c shows that the DRAM access reductions and performance gains from our technique afford memory system energy savings.
 Averaged across all the benchmarks, we achieve a 27.4% reduction in total DRAM energy.
 This includes access energy savings as well as reductions in refresh, pre-charge, and associated background energies.
 Again, we see that the CPU consumer patterns perform better than their GPU consumer counterparts: a 41.3% reduction in energy on average compared to only 8.8% on average.
 Notably, LavaMD actually receives an increase in total DRAM energy compared to the serial case.
 While the access energy goes down proportionally to the savings in accesses, the background energies, namely precharge and activation background energies, increase when we apply our technique.
 LavaMD performs a stencil computation where each block within the calculation accesses its neighbors and has non-contiguous data structures to keep track of details about its neighbors.
 When our technique is applied, data structures for non-contiguous blocks are accessed, leading to banks waiting in activated and precharged states for a longer amount of time.

-5 RELATED WORK
+5. RELATED WORK

-Hestness et al. [6] were the first to recognize that pipelining GPU kernels can improve temporal locality and make use of the on-chip caches within heterogeneous microprocessors.
+Hestness et al. [9] were the first to recognize that pipelining GPU kernels can improve temporal locality and make use of the on-chip caches within heterogeneous microprocessors.
 However, they do not conduct a detailed study of such locality transformations.
-Compared to their work, ours is the first to present a synchronization mechanism that permits the CPU to have direct control over GPU execution at an intra-kernel granularity for the purposes of software pipelining.
+Compared to their work, ours is the first to present a synchronization mechanism that permits the CPU to have direct control over GPU execution at an intrakernel granularity for the purposes of software pipelining.
 We are also the first to present detailed results on the efficacy of CPU-GPU locality transformations.

-Work by Kim et al. [8] recognizes that GPGPU workloads may consist of multiple dependent stages that include CPU, GPU kernels, I/O, and copies that constitute pipeline parallelism.
+Work by Kim et al. [10] recognizes that GPGPU work-loads may consist of multiple dependent stages that include CPU, GPU kernels, I/O, and copies that constitute pipeline parallelism.
 They introduce several optimizations in the hardware and virtual memory system to automatically schedule GPU thread blocks based on their dependence relationships with other stages.
 Rather than study integrated heterogeneous microprocessors, they investigate these pipeline optimizations for discrete GPGPU platforms.
 In contrast, our work studies integrated CPU-GPU chips, and focuses specifically on saving energy by reducing superfluous DRAM accesses.

-Kayi et al. [7] and Cheng et al. [2] both dynamically detect producer-consumer sharing in chip multiprocessors and come up with coherence protocol optimizations to programs exhibiting producer-consumer sharing.
-They do not examine GPUs nor the complexities that GPUs introduce to coherence within producer-consumer sharing patterns.
+Kayi et al. [12] and Cheng et al. [11] both dynamically detect producer-consumer sharing in chip multiprocessors and come up with coherence protocol optimizations to programs exhibiting producer-consumer sharing.
+They do not examine GPUs and the complexities they introduce to coherence and producer-consumer sharing.

-Finally, several benchmark suites [4, 11, 12] have been developed in recent years to provide suitable programs to test heterogeneous chips.
+Finally, several benchmark suites [6, 13, 5] have been developed in recent years to provide suitable programs to test heterogeneous chips.
 Previously, researchers needed to adapt CPU and traditional GPU benchmarks to glean insights about heterogeneous chips.
 These suites contain benchmarks which exhibit sharing, producer-consumer relationships, synchronization and more.
 Our research exploits the examples from these benchmark suites.
-MEMSYS '21, October - December, 2021, Virtual Conference

-6 CONCLUSION
+6. CONCLUSION